porterfurlongku/The-DrewnoMars-Compiler/README.md

 # DrewnoMarsCompiler

-DrewnoMarsCompiler is a custom compiler written in C for a simplified programming language, designed to demonstrate basic compiler construction and language design principles.
+DrewnoMarsCompiler is a custom compiler written in C++ for a simplified programming language, designed to demonstrate basic compiler construction and language design principles.
 This README provides an overview of the compiler, including its features, installation, usage, and a detailed explanation of the AST (Abstract Syntax Tree) implementation.

 ## Features